Veterinary Organizations Who Protect Cats From Torture & Mutilation (Declawing) And Those Who Allow It.

 Banfield- Comment from Banfield when they banned declawing in Jan.
 2020.
 “Every medical procedure supported by our practice has been put in place with the health and wellness of pets in mind and, based on this, we do not support the elective declawing.”

 American Association of Feline Practitioners (AAFP) – Comment from AAFP when they banned declawing in Dec.
 2020, “As we continue to amplify our mission to support high standards of practice, continuing education, and evidence based medicine, we are proud to announce the end of elective declawing procedures in our Cat Friendly Practices®.

 Guided by evidence-based information and the pursuit of leading the feline veterinary community, it is the AAFP’s mission to improve the health and welfare of cats.
 We need to set the standard.

 This decision reflects our commitment to cats and we are grateful to be able to take this step towards improving feline welfare.
 Now is the time.
 Let’s end this unnecessary elective procedure, educate the public about the negative effects of declawing, defend the welfare of domestic cats, and stand proud as veterinary professionals.”

 Mission Veterinary Partners- (Email from John Talmadge, Chief Veterinary Officer of MVP to City the Kitty’s Exec.
-Director, Lori Shepler in March 2021.)
+Director/President, Lori Shepler in March 2021.)